Yes, yes it is. It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 And that’s not to mention there may have been hundreds of interpretations of the Flag Act of 1777 “constellation” of white stars, including a “sad face Bennington” you can see here flown recently by operators overseas:

-Fun history fact: the Board of the Treasury in a 1780 report rejected Hopkinson’s request he be paid for this flag design.
+An important note on this real design: the Board of the Treasury in a 1780 report rejected Hopkinson’s request he be paid for it.
+His arrangement of stars was ruled to be a collaboration that no individual could claim.

-Taking into account the many possibilities, a Hopkinson design (really the Washington flag, really a collaboration) makes a lot more sense on many levels for anyone who actually intends to fly an “origin” flag of the United States.
+Taking into account the many possibilities of stars on a flag, a Hopkinson design (really the Washington flag, really a collaboration that nobody should claim) makes a lot more sense on many levels for anyone who actually intends to fly any kind of true “origin” flag of the United States.

-Thus, as a design it just makes so much sense… you must now wonder why anyone in 1870, in 1915 and in 2016 would bother to put stars in a circle (other than to promote false history or signal chains of oppression… but I’m getting ahead of myself).
+Thus, as a design it just makes so much sense… you must now wonder why anyone in 1870, in 1915 and in 2016 would instead use a circle (other than to promote false history or signal chains of oppression… but I’m getting ahead of myself).

-The real story here is that flying today any flag commissioned just before the 1780s, whether it was stars in a circle or not, has a giant problem that can’t be avoided.
+The real story here is that flying today any flag commissioned just before the 1780s, whether stars are in a circle or not, has a giant problem that can’t be avoided.

 Do you know what was a hot topic of the 1780s?